-Our primary therapists conduct a thorough assessment and customized treatment plans that meet every patient’s unique needs.
-A patient’s disorder must be treated simultaneously, in the same location, and by the same treatment team.
+Our primary therapists conduct a thorough assessment and customized treatment plans that meet every client’s unique needs.
+A client’s disorder must be treated simultaneously, in the same location, and by the same treatment team.
 Our expertly trained professionals address OCD through multidisciplinary, medically intensive programming.
 Our medical professionals meet daily to discuss and collaborate on solutions that improve outcomes and quality of life.

 A comprehensive treatment plan includes:

 - Evidence-based therapies

 - Spiritual care services

 Co-occurring disorders like obsessive-compulsive disorder can influence and exacerbate addiction, making treatment more challenging.
 The Headwaters Center for Brain Recovery (CBR) addresses brain health with targeted, evidence-based therapies.